Key takeaways:

 The subdomain comes before the second-level domain.
 So, in www.blog.example.com, blog is the subdomain.

-Subdomains help divide the main website into sections, pointing to specific pages of a website.
+Subdomains help divide the main website into sections, each pointing to a specific page on the website.

 Hostname